-This is one of the best very few remaining examples of pre WWII vines and grape growing in Napa Valley – no trellising is used here at all, rather the vines are “head trained” so the vines drape over the center of the plant.
-You won’t see the “wires” that almost all the other area vineyards use in their trellising systems.
+This is one of the best very few remaining examples of pre-WWII vines and grape growing in Napa Valley – no trellising is used here at all, rather the vines are “head trained” so the vines drape over the center of the plant.
+You won’t see the trellising wires that much of the Napa Valley vineyards are now grown on.

 Additionally, the vines are dry farmed- the soil is tilled to 5 or 6 inches in depth which acts as an insulating layer and keeps the deeper soil somewhat moist even throughout the hot summer months.
 If its dry, pick up some of the soil in your hands as we did.
 Its rich and very fertile.
 Tofanelli was never one to to use herbicides and pesticides – they’ve stayed true to their roots so to speak and are among the longest organically farmed vineyards in the valley.
 You don’t need to be certified if you know you have been farming organically since day one on a vineyard that is fairly sizable.

 Vince’s philosophy is that farming balanced vines will produce balanced wines.
 Tofanelli specializes in several wines – Charbono, Petite Sirah, Sémillon, Zinfandel and an intriguing Solara port-style dessert wine with vintages doing back many years as part of the bottling (approximately 500 cases of all the wines are produced annually).
-Very few Napa Valley based wineries produce Charbono and Tofanelli’s is an excellent example of what you can do with this fruit.
-The 2005 vintage is balanced and the tannins are well managed and despite it being high in alcohol content the alcohol itself doesn’t actually overpower the wine.
+Very few Napa Valley based wineries produce Charbono and Tofanelli’s is an excellent example of what you can do with this varietal.
+The 2005 Tofanelli Charbono is balanced and the tannins are well managed and despite it being high in alcohol content the alcohol itself doesn’t actually overpower the wine.

-The 2005 Zinfandel is a rich wine and if you let it sit for a while it will really open up both in aromas and on the palate.
+The 2005 Tofanelli Zinfandel is a rich wine and if you let it sit for a while it will really open up both in aromas and on the palate.
 It explodes with fruit flavors yet also retains an elegant side.
 Nice blackberry, black cherry and a characteristic Zin spiciness.
-Just look at the varietals they grow – Charbono, Semillon, Carignane, Grenache, Mondeuse Noir and Cinsault.
+Just look at the diversity of varietals grown here – Charbono, Sémillon, Carignane, Grenache, Mondeuse Noir, Cinsault, Petite Sirah and Zinfandel.
 Yes, this vineyard is in Napa!
 With the exception of Jarvis Winery’s experimental vineyard, we guarantee you won’t find this type of varietal selection at any other Napa vineyards.

 The 2012 Tofanelli Petite Sirah is shows red with purple tinges in the glass with a pronounced floral quality to the bouquet (violets and dried rose petal).
 This wine delivers a richness of flavor yet is also well balanced with acidity and tannin structure.
 The tannins are not course but certainly noticeable – somewhat dry with lingering notes of red cherry and just a hint of mocha/toffee on the finish.

-Tofanelli was a part of a shared tasting room called Up Valley Vintners – open to the public, located at 1371 Lincoln Ave in downtown Calistoga.
-NOTE: this tasting room closed in late 2016 and Tofanelli wines, as far as we know has not opted for another public tasting room space.
+For several years, Tofanelli was a part of a shared tasting room called Up Valley Vintners in downtown Calistoga however this tasting room closed in late 2016 and Tofanelli wines, as far as we know has not opted for another public tasting room space.
 The wines can be found locally at the French Laundry in Yountville and Charlie Palmer Steak in downtown Napa.
 For more information and or to join their mailing list, visit: www.tofanelliwine.com